How Yukon's Hospitals Maintain Access to Care when Volume Exceeds Capacity

 Last year, average occupancy at WGH was 96 per cent.
 This means that half the time we did not have a bed to meet the need.
 With that in mind, we are taking steps to ensure all patients continue to access and receive the safe excellent hospital care they need.

-Finding the right space for you at WGH
+Finding the Right Space for you at Whitehorse General Hospital

-We are even looking for simple solutions to help.
+We are also looking for simple solutions to help.
 Various WGH departments came up with a collaborative plan to replace equipment carts with wall-mounted racks to hold protective masks, gloves and gowns used by health providers.
-This allows critical supplies to be easily accessible and reduces equipment in the hospital’s hallways, helping staff to work more efficiently and safely.
+This allows critical supplies to be easily accessible and reduces equipment in hospital hallways, helping staff to work more efficiently and safely.

 Yukon is fortunate to have three modern, well-equipped hospitals.
 Each has a team of skilled and talented health providers.
 Because we need to provide acute care and hospital-based services to those who need it, when you come to hospital, you may be cared for at any one of these facilities and will receive exceptional care.